laxmikant-ainapure/upcxx/README.md

   requirements, please see the note in [docs/local-gcc.md](docs/local-gcc.md) regarding use of non-system compilers. (smp, udp and ibv conduits)

-* Cray XC with PrgEnv-gnu and gcc/5.2.0 (or later) environment modules loaded. (smp and aries conduits)
+* Cray XC with the PrgEnv-gnu or PrgEnv-intel environment modules, as well as gcc/5.2.0 (or later) loaded. (smp and aries conduits)

 Miscellaneous software requirements: